 National Sporting Club

 ‘The firm has great experience and expertise across the sports sector, in particular on IP and commercial work.
 They have a real in-depth knowledge and understanding of the sports industry and can apply this knowledge to resolve complex legal issues for clients in this field.
-Many of the individuals have worked for an array of high-profile sports clients across many different sports and various practice areas, so they are very well placed to advise clients in this sector‘.
+I know that many of the individuals in the Sports Group have worked for an array of high-profile sports clients across many different sports and various practice areas, so they are very well placed to advise clients in this sector.’

 Brighton and Hove Albion FC